RedAngel121/NytePack/README.md

 - You can Claim Land by purchasing the amount you want, Claims will be deleted after 90 IRL days of inactivity.
 - Enemies grow stronger with distance from spawn, do not stray far without preparing yourself for that.
 - Different dimensions empower enemies greatly, steel yourself for the fights of your life.
-- More info to come when I fell the need to share it...
+- More info to come when I feel the need to share it...

 # Pack Basics:
 - Expanded Crops and Growth Overhaul